era/masterless/content/posts/latam-tech.md

 ## My own experience

 I started working with tech when I was 17 years old.
 I was in my first year at college and I got a job as a PHP developer.
 I built websites.
-It was a time where even using jQuery was polemic and people would avoid it, writing everything by hand (making it work at IE 6).
+It was a time where even using jQuery was polemic and people would avoid it.
 My salary was around 700 BRL or 112.20 EUR per month.
 My second job, one year after this one, was at a big software factory.

 My salary was not much different, around 1000 BRL, but my main goal was to build e-commerce/websites for J&J that was outsourcing this to Brasil and India.
 One day J&J decided to move all the development to India and the company relocated me to a financial project.
 I started to work with java, building a huge system for a Brazilian bank.
 My salary did not improve, although the software I was written was responsible for millions of Reais (BRL).